Installation Instructions

 git clone https://github.com/walkor/Workerman

-5. Refer to the Getting Started - Simple Development Example section to write the entry file for running, or download the packaged demo from the official website to run.
+5. Refer to Getting Started - Simple Development Example Section to write the entry file to run.

-Debian/Ubuntu System Installation Tutorial
+Debian/Ubuntu System Installation Instructions

 apt-get install php-cli git gcc php-pear php-dev libevent-dev -y

-(Note: the event extension requires PHP>=5.4)
+(Note: event extension requires PHP >= 5.4)

 pecl install event